Sienci-Labs/Resources/gsender/gs-feedback.md

 ### Jogging not working, I get an Error

 If you're seeing a message in the 'Console' tab saying "error: Bad number format", this is because you're running an older grbl machine (pre Grbl 1.1f).
 Contact your CNC manufacturer or look through their resources to see how you can upgrade your grbl firmware so that your machine can be fully supported by gSender.
-If you have a Sienci Labs machine, this is as easy as using the 'Flash grbl' option in the 'Firmware' tool in gSender.
+If you have a Sienci Labs machine, this is as easy as using the 'Flash' option in the **Config tab** in gSender.

 Alternatively, you could be getting an error for 'soft limits'.
 If this is the case then either your machine limits have been set incorrectly or you didn't home your CNC when you first connected to it.
 Try homing your machine and trying again, and keep an eye out for if you're only having this issue in certain parts of your cutting area.